RWKV/RWKV-wiki/docs/basic/play.md

 {{ANSWER}}
 ```

-For a human analogy, you can think of it as the instruction/input's are being read out loud to to model, without letting the model write it down.
-If the model is told the context first before instruction, it does not know what to do with the context, and may not remember parts that are crucial to the instruction.
-As it has not been told what to do with it yet.
+In the first version, you give some context to model without letting the model write it down, and the model doesn't know what to focus on and may forget crucial parts.
+If you give the model instructions first, and then the context, it understands what it needs to do before processing the information, allowing it to focus on relevant details.

-However if you tell the model the instruction first, then the context, it will understand the instruction first, and use that knowledge to process the context.

-For Q&A with context task, the most optimal is to repeat the question before and after the context like the following
+For Q&A tasks with context, the optimal approach is to repeat the question before and after the context as following:

 ```
 {{QUESTION}}